qutheory/cloud-documentation/docs/server-setup/general/tls-with-letsencrypt.md

 We will now setup certificates for the domains we setup in previous step.
 Go to your terminal, and run the following commands:

 ```
-vapor cloud create ssl
+vapor cloud create tls
 ```

 !!! info
-    Use `vapor cloud create ssl --force` if you wan't it to force https with a 301 redirect
+    Use `vapor cloud create tls --force` if you wan't it to force https with a 301 redirect